 This course focuses on the study of English grammar for students whose first language is other than English.
 It is designed as a companion course to the ESL 1A (Accelerated Reading and Writing for English as a Second Language).
 It develops and adds to skills in grammar and sentence structure such as is utilized in ESL 1A.
 Software is utilized to reinforce grammar skills introduced in class.
-Pass/No Pass only.
-Non-degree applicable.

-1B ADVANCED ACCELERATED READING AND WRITING FOR ENGLISH AS A SECOND LANGUAGE
+1B ADVANCED ACCELERATED READING AND WRITING FOR ENGLISH AS A SECOND LANGUAGE 6 UNITS